Suggested Models

-Lumigator supports any model uploaded to the Hugging Face Hub and trained for summarization, provided the model is compatible with the required library versions (e.g., Transformers) and runtime dependencies (e.g., vLLM).
+It is recommended to check if the model is compatible with the required library versions (e.g., Transformers) and runtime dependencies (e.g., vLLM).
 Practical factors such as compute availability and system configurations may also impact the successful use of a model.
 To get started, we have extensively tested a few models and created an endpoint to easily retrieve them.

 In this guide, we assume that you have already installed Lumigator locally, and have a running instance.
-To get a list of suggested models, you can use the following command:
+To get a list of suggested models, you can use the following command specifying the task name (summarization or translation):

 {